 Surveys performed in recent years show that average marketing budgets should be 4% – 8% of a business’ annual gross revenue.
 So, it’s clearly counterintuitive that often such an important marketing tool as a website receives so little of the marketing budget.
 When viewed in that light, it’s easier to see why a significant investment makes sense.
 In our experience, the return on investment on a custom, strategic solution can far exceed that of an “average” website.
 Thus, over time, the higher-priced strategic option is often more cost effective.

-• How much content is currently on your site and how much will you need created?
+- How much content is currently on your site and how much will you need to be created?

 Here at Push10, these are only a few points we examine when assembling an accurate estimate for a website.
 What you’ve heard is true – EVERY project is unique.
 We do not paint by numbers or utilize templates and that is of considerable value to our clients.

 We also employ a robust planning and strategy phase with every project we produce.
 While not the tangible act of designing or coding, this phase is crucial to our process — to deeply analyze and address a project’s challenges, allowing us to maintain a high level of execution and client satisfaction.
 This also explains why throwing out a quick “ballpark” quote over the phone would be both premature and inaccurate, as you must take all of the above points and more into consideration first.